parthshahk/Electronics/README.md

 Simply add/remove the objects as shown in the json array to add/remove team members.

 > **Please Note**<br>
-> In order to display team member images properly on the about page, the dimension of all images should be _square_.
+> In order to display team member images properly on the about page, the dimensions of all images should be _square_.

 #### Notifications.json
 In this application, whenever an there is some activity on the website - placing an order, submitting a message, etc., The desired team members are notified automatically by email.
 This file stores the name of the people to be notified on various events as explained below.